vlicus/vlicus/README.md

 ### Hi there 👋

-My name is Samuel and I am currently looking for a placement opportunity in the adult film industry.
+My name is Samuel and I am currently looking for a year long placement opportunity.